-In June 2012, we negotiated a two year extension of the lease on our executive office and manufacturing facility located at 1501 Industrial Road, Boulder City, Nevada.
-The property consists of a 49,200 square foot building, which includes approximately 5,500 square feet of office space, situated on approximately 4.15 acres.
-The extended lease commenced on July 1, 2012 and reduced the base rent to \$11,000 per month.
+In May 2014, we negotiated a one year extension of the lease on our executive office and manufacturing facility located at 1501 Industrial Road, Boulder City, Nevada.
+The property consists of a 49,200 square foot building of which the landlord has negotiated to possibly occupy 7,000 square feet.
+This space is not critical to our manufacturing processes and will not interrupt current business operations.
+We currently occupy all 49,200, inclusive of approximately 5,500 square feet of office space, situated on approximately 4.15 acres.
+The extended lease commenced on July 1, 2014 for the base rent of \$11,000 per month.
 All other terms and conditions of the building lease remain in effect.